How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 Regulatory and Standards Alignment

-- ECC-2 increasingly aligns with global cybersecurity standards including:
+ECC-2 increasingly aligns with global cybersecurity standards, including:

 - NIST Cybersecurity Framework (NIST CSF)